-Pursuant to an Investment Management Services Agreement (as amended, the "Agreement"), between the Board of Regents of The University of Texas System [(the "U. T. Board")] and UTIMCO, the [U. T.] Board of Regents has appointed UTIMCO as its investment manager with respect to those funds for which the [U. T.] Board of Regents has investment responsibility (the "Accounts").
+Pursuant to an Investment Management Services Agreement (as amended, the "Agreement"), between the Board of Regents of The University of Texas System and UTIMCO, the Board of Regents has appointed UTIMCO as its investment manager with respect to those funds for which the Board of Regents has investment responsibility (the "Accounts").
 Pursuant to the Agreement, UTIMCO has acknowledged that it will be acting as a fiduciary with respect to managing the investment of the Accounts.
-Accordingly, all directors and employees must develop an awareness of and respond to UTIMCO's obligations to the Board of Regents of The University of Texas System[U. T. Board].
+Accordingly, all directors and employees must develop an awareness of and respond to UTIMCO's obligations to the Board of Regents of The University of Texas System.